rkipp1210/basic-go-REST-API/README.md

-# Basic Go API example
+# basic go API example

 build and run the API and it will be served at: http://localhost:8080/

-### use the following curl command to test it out
+use the following curl command to test it out:
 ```
 curl -H "Content-Type: application/json" -d '{"name":"New Todo"}' http://localhost:8080/todos
 ```